ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 pulverized charcoal to the consistency
 of paint.
 Put a coat of this over the
 timber, and there is not a man that
-will live to see it rot.’ ”
+will live to see it rot.’ ”—Cor.
+WWm
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/whi_galky_ver01%2Fdata%2Fsn85033255%2F0051415238A%2F1873061301%2F0335.jp2/pct:81.532893,63.931356,11.876541,13.418677/!600,600/0/default.jpg"/>
 </td>